Hamburg secured their first win of the season in sensational style on Saturday afternoon, stunning Borussia Dortmund 3-2 at the Imtech Arena.

-Hamburg could not have wished for a better start as it took the lead inside the opening two minutes.
-Rafael van der Vaart was released down the left by a flick on and his pinpoint cross was headed home at the near post by Son, who had found space between Mats Hummels and Marcel Schmelzer.
+Hamburg could not have wished for a better start as they took the lead inside the opening two minutes.
+Rafael van der Vaart was released down the left by a flick-on and his pinpoint cross was headed home at the near post by Son, who had found space between Mats Hummels and Marcel Schmelzer.

 Thorsten Fink's men resorted to using counterattacking play in order to exploit the space behind the BVB full-backs and although they held the advantage into the break, parity was restored 24 seconds after the restart.

-Picked out in space on the left by Robert Lewandowski, Perisic clipped a marvellous chipped effort at goal which floated over Adler and dropped in at the far post.
+Picked out in space on the left by Robert Lewandowski, Perisic produced a marvellous chipped effort at goal which floated over Adler and dropped in at the far post.

 A mad few minutes soon followed as Son tore down the right flank before cutting inside and firing a wondrous effort past the rooted Weidenfeller to double Hamburg's advantage.

-With the crowd celebrating in sheer jubilation, they were forced to focus as almost instantaneously BVB pulled one back.
-Piszczek beat the offside trap and pulled the ball back for Perisic and the Croatian provided a simple finish.
+With the crowd celebrating in sheer jubilation, they were forced to quickly refocus as almost instantaneously BVB pulled one back.
+Piszczek beat the offside trap and teed the ball up for Perisic, who provided a simple finish.

-Thirteen minutes from time Dortmund had a fantastic chance to finally equalize as Lewandowski poked the ball to the unmarked Julian Schieber.
+Thirteen minutes from time, Dortmund had a fantastic chance to finally equalise as Lewandowski poked the ball to the unmarked Julian Schieber.
 The forward opted to shoot first time and ended up scuffing his effort straight into the hands of the keeper.

-By winning, Hamburg prevented BVB from breaking its 36-game undefeated streak in the league, lifting itself out of the relegation zone in the process.
+By winning, Hamburg prevented BVB from breaking their 36-game undefeated streak in the league, lifting themselves out of the relegation zone in the process.